Shepperd Strudwick: Career

 He began his film career as the title character in the short film Joaquin Murrieta (1938), credited as Sheppard Strudwick.
 He appeared as Yugoslav guerrilla leader Lt.
 Aleksa Petrovic, an aide to General Draza Mihailovich, in the 20th Century Fox war film Chetniks!
-The Fighting Guerrillas in 1943.
+The Fighting Guerrillas in 1943, credited as John Shepperd.

 During World War II, Strudwick served in the Navy.

 He played Edgar Allan Poe in The Loves of Edgar Allan Poe (1942) and also appeared in Strange Triangle (1946), Fighter Squadron (1948), The Reckless Moment (1949), The Red Pony (1949), Under the Gun (1951), and A Place in the Sun (1951), starring Elizabeth Taylor and Montgomery Clift, as the Taylor character's father.

-Perhaps his most famous film role was that of Adam Stanton, the idealistic doctor who finally kills Willie Stark (played by Broderick Crawford) in the classic film All the King's Men (1949).
+He portrayed Adam Stanton, the idealistic doctor who finally kills Willie Stark (played by Broderick Crawford) in the classic film All the King's Men (1949).
 Another notable role was Father Jean Massieu in Joan of Arc (1948), starring Ingrid Bergman as Joan.

 Strudwick made many appearances on television, including the role of Dr. Charles Morris in the 1958 Perry Mason episode, "The Case of the Fugitive Nurse."
 He also appeared on The Twilight Zone, (in the episode "Nightmare as a Child") and several roles on the soap operas As the World Turns (Dr. Fields), Another World (Jim Matthews), One Life to Live (Victor Lord), and Love of Life (Timothy McCauley).
 In 1981, he starred as the voice of Homer in the National Radio Theater's Peabody Award-winning radio dramatization of the Odyssey.

 His last appearance on film was in 1981's Kent State, a TV film.
 That same year, he was nominated for the Tony Award for Best Actor (Featured Role – Play) for the Broadway play To Grandmother's House We Go.

 Strudwick acted in at least 30 Broadway plays, beginning with The Yellow Jacket (1929), and ending with To Grandmother's House We Go (1981).